“Design is thinking made visual ” - Saul Bass

 - Learning and skill development through core units in various areas of illustration, visual storytelling, graphic design, information design, and identity & marketing communication design, among others

 - Practical immersions through apprenticeships and work experience in the industry

 - Exploration of a variety of mediums and contexts that traverse the branding, publishing and imaging industries

 A Book Layout Design, an Info Design and visuals of the Secure Himalaya Project Campaign

-The course in Graphic Arts and Design Practices at Srishti aims to prepare its graduates to be creative contributors to this publishing industry, whether print-based or digital, whether in English or in other Indian languages.
-The course is designed with emphasis on blended learning of print-based and digital mediums, to enable technically sound and graphically skillful design and imaging solutions for the publishing and entertainment industry.
+The Graphic Arts and Design Practices course at SMI aims to prepare its graduates to be creative contributors to this publishing industry, whether print-based or digital, whether in English or other Indian languages.
+The course emphasises blended learning of print-based and digital mediums to enable technically sound and graphically skilful design and imaging solutions for the publishing and entertainment industry.

-The practice of Graphic Arts in the 21st century is rich, multi-disciplinary and exploratory as it is nested at the threshold of graphic design, visual arts, imaging and digital publishing.
-Students will gain expertise in planning, creating and producing work in a variety of creative industries from advertising and branding, to digital and print-based publishing.
+Graphic Arts practice is rich, multi-disciplinary and exploratory as it is nested at the threshold of graphic design, visual arts, imaging and digital publishing.
+Students will gain expertise in planning, creating and producing work in various creative industries, from advertising and branding to digital and print-based publishing.